Elderbazy1/Graduation-Project/README.md

 Goal and objectives:

-Create a secure website and protect it from attacks.
+-Create a secure website and protect it from attacks.

-Ensure the ability to publish messages and comments.
+-Ensure the ability to publish messages and comments.

-Introduce a private messaging system with encryption to ensure confidentiality.
+-Introduce a private messaging system with encryption to ensure confidentiality.

-Develop an administrative panel for managing users and monitoring activity.
+-Develop an administrative panel for managing users and monitoring activity.

-Protect the website in accordance with Federal Law No. 149-FZ
+-Protect the website in accordance with Federal Law No. 149-FZ

 ![image](https://github.com/Elderbazy1/Graduation-Project/assets/129333030/44e8144e-fe3f-431d-b01b-3713ce007605)